-Online classes are a little different from traditional in-person classes.
-You'll likely learn the same content material, but you'll likely do most of the work on your own, which means you need to be motivated and prepared to complete the work in your spare time.
-In the 800 student responses to our questions about their expectations for online learning, flexibility, choice and asynchronous experiences emerged as priorities.
+Online classes are a bit different from traditional in-person classes.
+You'll still learn the same content material, but you'll likely do most of the work on your own, which means you need to be motivated and prepared to complete the work in your spare time.
+According to our survey of 800 students, flexibility, choice, and asynchronous experiences were the top priorities when it comes to online learning.
 We also asked students about global connections, synchronous experiences, and how to make friends.

 The majority of students expected to feel connected to both their peers (83.17%) and their teachers (93.47%).
 With online classes, you don't have to be online at any given time.
 However, there are due dates for various assignments and exams, so you'll need to be mindful of your schedule.
 A highly structured course may require something from you almost daily, while other classes will be more flexibly scheduled, allowing you greater flexibility as to when you should be online and when you should contribute to discussions, etc.

 You can also use other technologies such as telephone, mail electronic and text messages to do certain things in your classes.
 Everything is on the table in terms of how you interact, with the exception of traditional methods in the classroom.
 As teaching and learning technology advances, we'll experience more engaging ways to interact in online classes.
 This hands-on session will show you how to meet student expectations online without sacrificing your standards.